…And why black belts realize they know very little

 Knowing that at some point we need to realize that we are not as good as we think we are and perhaps there is a whole world of jiu-jitsu we are ignorant and oblivious to, we can facilitate the process sooner rather than later.
 Acknowledging our own short-comings earlier will lead to being more humble, having an open mind which is better for learning and cultivates much more respect for everyone who has been on the mats longer than we have.

 Personally for me, everyday that I train is one more day that I realize how much more I do not know.
-My knowledge and execution are challenged everyday and as an instructor, competitor and training partner, I am perpetually humbled.
+My knowledge and execution are challenged daily and as an instructor, competitor and training partner, I am perpetually humbled.
 This humility is important if I expect to make any progress.
 We can only learn if we can be open-minded to all that we do not know.